gootieno/ModuleRepo/Mod3-Workbook/Week7/Day1/03-semantic-html/README.md

 </html>
 ```

-Finally, add an opening and closing `title` tag as a child of the `head`.
+Next, add an opening and closing `title` tag as a child of the `head`.
 Make
 sure it has content reading "My HTML Cheat Sheet".
 That is the content that you
 will see in the tab or the title bar of your browser.
 It can be (and is, in this
 case) different from the name of your HTML file.